DominicWasiewicz/React-Dashboard-Project/README.md

 ## Description

-This project uses the React framework to build and deploy a fully functional dashboard with many components.
+This project uses the React framework to build and deploy a fully functional dashboard that is mobile reponsive with many components.
 The dashboard includes many important metrics such as earnings, yearly salaries, sales overview, and recent transactions.
-The dashboard has three pages where you can view customer orders, current employees, and customers.
-Many crucial applications have been implemented into the dashboard.
-These applications include a fully functional calendar, a Kanban scheduling system, a text editor, and a color-picker for users to theme their application.
-The dashboard also includes several interactive charts to display information.

 ## Technologies